Orange vanilla candied cranberries are sweet and sour little bits of deliciousness that everyone in the family will enjoy.

 - Remove from heat and allow mixture to cool for a few minutes.
 The mixture should be warm, but not so hot that the cranberries pop during the next step.

-- Pour mixture, including cinnamon stick, on top of cranberries and let sit overnight.
+- Pour the simple syrup mixture, including cinnamon stick, on top of cranberries, doing your best to make sure all the cranberries are submerged.

-- Leave cranberries and sugar out to dry.
-This could take several hours.
+- Leave cranberries and sugar out to dry, for at least 3 hours.
 The cranberries are done when the sugar has created a crisp shell outside each cranberry.

 Nutrition Information: